opendatacube/datacube-ecs/README.md

 # Datacube ECS

+:warning: This repository is no longer being actively maintained, you should consider using our kubernetes helm charts instead [datacube-charts](https://github.com/opendatacube/datacube-charts/) - if you want to take over the maintenance of this repo please get in touch via slack.opendatacube.org :warning:

 [![Build Status](https://travis-ci.org/GeoscienceAustralia/terraform-ecs.svg?branch=master)](https://travis-ci.org/GeoscienceAustralia/terraform-ecs)

 This repository contains the Terraform modules for creating a production ready ECS app in AWS [terraform-ecs](https://github.com/GeoscienceAustralia/terraform-ecs) to define the base ECS cluster.